RichDeBourke/style-property-drag-and-drop/README.md

 * Finding a destination node, even when that node is a parent node (the parent is covered by a child node)

 ## Dependencies
-* jQuery 2.x - The plugin only supports newer browsers including IE from version 9 - it does not support IE8 or lower
+* jQuery 2.X or 3.X - The plugin only supports newer browsers including IE from version 9 - it does not support IE8 or lower
+    * The plugin does work with the slim build version of jQuery 3.X

 ## Usage